drkoster/stable-diffusion-webui/README.md

 `--listen --port xxxxx --enable-insecure-extension-access`

+Results from testing can be found in benchmarks.md

 ### Additional info:
 Pytorch by default will use 50% of cpu cores available due to hyperthreading hurting performance.
 Experiment with number of cores when using hypervisor.